darklajid/ansible-communication/Readme.md

 - NTP (as a prerequisite)
 - Mail via postfix/dovecot, using virtual users
 - Spam protection using dspam and postgrey
-- DKIM signing
+- DKIM signing/verification
 - Full-text search over imap via dovecot-clucene
 - XMPP for all mail accounts

 Open issues:

 - test sieve
-- support multiple certificates in dovecot (SNI)
 - radicale is installed from git, which is less than optimal for reproducable builds..
 - logrotate
+- crontab: Reload prosody
 - reduce overall logging
+- backup & restore scripts

 Roadmap: